 Growing evidence suggests that aspects of the visual environment can also distract infants and young children when they need to learn.
 Toddlers struggle to learn new words for unfamiliar objects labeled by a caregiver when other visible objects vie for their attention, particularly in situations where the labeled object appears less central in their field of view.

-In one research paradigm cameras are mounted to infants’ heads so that researchers can see their field of view when their mothers or fathers name an unfamiliar object.
+In one research paradigm, cameras are mounted to infants’ heads so that researchers can see their fields of view when their mothers or fathers name an unfamiliar object.
 Later, the researchers compare the visual characteristics of the environments in which the babies appeared to learn the word to those where they did not.
 For example, a group of researchers at Indiana University Bloomington’s Cognitive Development Lab used this paradigm to discover that toddlers were more likely to learn new labels when there were no objects visible other than the object that was being named.

 Visual clutter and overloading seem to have similar effects on learning in preschoolers and older children.
 University of Sussex investigators reported, for example, that preschoolers had difficulty learning words in a storybook context when two illustrations were presented simultaneously in a reading activity as opposed to when only one illustration appeared.
-Similarly, a team of psychology researchers from Kent State University and Carnegie Mellon University used eye-tracking methods to investigate where elementary-school-aged readers directed their gaze during reading.
+Similarly, a team of psychology researchers from Kent State and Carnegie Mellon universities used eye-tracking methods to investigate where elementary-school-age readers directed their gaze during reading.
 They found that when text and illustrations were presented in close proximity, children often shifted their gaze away from the text and ultimately showed diminished reading fluency.

 It’s important to note that children with hearing, attentional, and cognitive impairments are likely to struggle even more with visual and audible diversions than typically developing children do.
 Distractions may be especially costly to children with hearing problems, who may find listening to and learning from speech to be especially taxing and effortful.
 A child with a learning disability may need to exert extra effort to attain the same level of learning as a typically developing child — for such a child, environmental distractions could divert needed cognitive resources from the task at hand.
 In addition, some research suggests that children with autism often have heightened noise sensitivity and show more pronounced learning impairments in visually cluttered learning environments compared with typically developing children.
 Taken together, the findings suggest that noise and visual clutter may have especially dramatic effects on learning in children who have sensory impairments or other special needs.